29 Okt Review Fujifilm 23mm F2.0 – One Lens to Rule Them All

 Handling and Build Quality

-Even though I used to own the Fujifilm 23mm F1.4 I was never really convinced by the lens.
-Sure, the focal length is the same, but the sheer size and weight of the Fujifilm 23mm F1.4 were just to much to handle for me.
-Especially as it was meant to be my to go lens.
-It was just too big and heavy.
-The Fujifilm 23mm F2.0 WR with its only 200gr and very compact dimensions suits me way better.
-The overall build quality of the lens is very good.
+So, the Fujifilm 23mm F2.0 WR and its light 200 grams suit me just right.
+It is very compact and the overall quality of the lens is very convincing.
 Nothing feels lose or easy to break.
-I am sure the lens can take the one or other knock without immediately falling apart.
-The generell shape of the lens is something one needs to get used to but in my eyes it is not as worse as some other people claim.
-The lens is just not pretty 😛 The weather resistance is a neat feature but only then useful if paired with a weather resistant body.
+I am sure the lens can take the one or another knock without immediately falling apart.
+The general shape of the lens is something one needs to get used to but in my eyes, it is not as worse as some people claim!
+The lens is just not pretty 😛 However, the weather resistance is a neat feature but only then useful if paired with a weather resistant body.
 Nothing my Fujifilm X-T20 can claim for itself.

 |Field of View||63.4°|

 |Dimensions||ø 60mm x 51,9mm|